 I decided that this build was going to be reasonably light without getting silly or obsessive about weight, and I would be happy if I got the rifle in under 7 pounds total.
 I accomplished that task by using a Faxon 16” mid-length pencil barrel, polymer furniture, the lightweight Weaver 1-3x scope and Aero Precision mount, and 20 round magazines.
 The barrel and the optic are the two biggest weight concerns.
 The Faxon pencil barrel is the heart of the build and it is actually smaller in diameter than an old Bushmaster “superlight” carbine barrel.
 Faxon seems to have the stress-relieving process-perfected that allows the thin barrel to maintain its accuracy even when hot.
 As for the optic, the Weaver 1-3x scope with the mount only weighs 11 oz compared to the PA 1-6x which weighs 21.5oz.
 My unloaded old-man rifle, with an optic, weighs in at six and a half pounds.
 That won’t quickly make me weary.
 And I like that this rifle doesn’t have much crap attached to it, which brings me to my last point.

 Aging patience.
 Let’s be honest.
 The phrase “grumpy old men” is a stereotype because it’s generally true.
 I find that my irritation threshold is getting lower and lower every year.
 I increasingly identify with a statement like “I’m too old for this”.
 I’m not a fan of new things, especially if they are complicated and don’t give me any advantage over the old things.
 I like old things, and in becoming old, so that means I need a rifle that is familiar and as simple as it can be.
 The Okay Boomer carbine needs to be as basic and simple as possible.
 Adjustable carbine stocks have become common, but they often don’t fit securely and instant adjustability means somewhat complicated.
 For this rifle, I used a Magpul Fixed carbine stock, which has the simplicity and stability of an A1 or A2 stock (no wobble or rattle of a telestock, and no lever to adjust), yet it IS somewhat adjustable to the user’s preference.
-The included spacer lets you choose either a short or a long option.
+An extended buttpad will give a longer length of pull.
 The optic as discussed earlier has a simple, familiar duplex crosshair reticle, which is fine for general work out to 400 yards or so, and the only adjustable feature is the zoom ring.
 The Aero scope mount is not quick-detach nor complicated but securely mounts with three snag-free cross bolts.
 The handguards are basic A2-style plastic, no free-float rail for gadgets, and gizmos.
 The sling can be mounted by re-appropriating a gas block set-screw hole with a 10-32 swivel stud, or a KNS handguard adapter stud will work.
 The only thing missing perhaps is a white light mount, and switching to Magpul MOE handguards will give easy mounting points for a light.

 So how does it perform?
 After assembly, I compared the balance to several other rifles and it feels most similar to my Bushmaster A2 “superlight” pencil barrel carbine, which is really light and handy.
 I took it to the range and zeroed it at 50 yards, then took it to a 3-gun match and ran it hard.
 It performed fine on all the close action targets with the scope on 1x, and then at the 200 yard line I could easily hit steel torso plates and an 8-inch round plate with the scope on 3x.
 As expected, the other guys using red dots had a hard time at the 200-yard line; they could not clearly see the dull 8-inch plate against the backstop, and you can’t easily hit what you can’t easily see.
 The old-man rifle combination worked very well.